PennyLaneAI/pennylane/doc/introduction/pennylane.rst

 Bridging the classical and quantum world
 ----------------------------------------

-Classical computations, as well as optimization or training of models, are executed using one of the standard scientific computing or machine learning libraries.
+Classical computations, as well as optimization or training, are executed using one of the standard scientific computing or machine learning libraries.
 PennyLane provides an **interface** to these libraries, making them quantum-aware.
 PennyLane's standard interface is `NumPy <https://numpy.org/>`_,